Ban Ban Springs Station: Location

 It is situated about 46 km south east of Adelaide River and 125 km south east of Darwin.
 The property shares a boundary with other pastoral leases including Mount Ringwood and McKinlay River to the north, Bridge Creek to the west, Douglas to the south and Mary River to the East.

 The Stuart Highway is found 25 km from the homestead and cuts through the eastern side of the property.
 Several watercourses flow through the property including Hayes Creek, McCallum Creek and the McKinlay river.
 The Margaret River also cuts through the property and the Mary River forms the eastern boundary.

 Description

-Currently occupying an area of 1873 km2 with a carrying capacity of approximately 12,000 head of cattle, it has an typical annual rainfall of 1200 mm to 1600 mm.
+Currently occupying an area of 1873 km2 with a carrying capacity of approximately 12,000 head of cattle, it has a typical annual rainfall of 1200 mm to 1600 mm.

 The land systems are a mixture of plains interspersed with creek beds bordered by flood out country and boulder strewn ridges.
 The plains vary from sediment rich soils to gravelly areas with the ridges mostly being gently undulating with areas of steep shale and dolerite.
 Areas of black soil can be found around the extensive floodplains for the Margaret, Mary and Mackinley rivers and the springs and other low-lying areas.
 The soils tend to be nutrient poor.
 The plains are typically open savanna woodlands which contain the usual overstorey of trees and shrubs over kangaroo grass, but with annual and perennial sorghums.